humanmade/altis-documentation/docs/custom-documentation.md

 The documentation module can be used for your own [custom modules](docs://getting-started/custom-modules.md), allowing you to build an internal knowledge base for your development team.

+The built-in Documentation Set is intended for developer documentation.
+To add your documentation to the Developer Docs set, see the information below.
+To add additional sets of Documentation, perhaps for the users of your system, see [Additional Documentation Sets](./additional-doc-set.md).

 ## Documentation Structure